track507/Valda-Spire-of-Secrets/README.md

     - Added `excludeBombDamage` to prevent Int being added to damage bonus.
 If this is true, no calculation is done and it will use whatever is in the `damage` array.
   - Fixed Xenoalchemist "Oversized Arms" for "Alchemy Golem" not changing newly added weapons' range correctly.
     - Each choice that adds a weapon now calls on a `commoneval` and "Oversized Arms" now calls on a `commonremoveeval` to reset ranges with the exception of "Tentacles"
+  - Removed `weaponsAdd` from "Underbarrel Grenade Launcher"

 ### Added
-  - Alchemist Class and Subclass Finished
+  - Alchemist Class and Subclasses Finished (written by seaworld)
-  - Captain Class
+  - Captain Class and Subclasses Finished (written by seaworld)
-    - Dragon Banner Subclass
-    - Eagle Banner Subclass
-    - Jolly Roger
-    - Captain Cohorts
+  - Craftsman Class and Subclasses Finished (originally written by aelartheelfrogue, updated by seaworld)

 ### WIP:
-  - Captain Subclasses
+  - Gunslinger Class and Subclasses

 ### TODO:
   - Finish Alchemist class update and revisions